15 Best Rick and Morty Characters, Ranked

 3. Meeseeks

-If the rest of the characters here made this list, the Meeseeks should be right up in the hall of fame.
-These adorable blue orbheads appeared in a single episode in season one, and I have been pining for their return ever since.
+If the rest of the characters here made this list, the Meeseeks should be right up in the Hall of Fame.
+These adorable blue orb heads appeared in a single episode in season one, and I have been pining for their return ever since.
 Meeseeks, known to be inhabiting many planets in the multiverse, exist only for one purpose: fulfilling a wish of the person who summons them.
-Seemingly simple, except even Meeseeks are up for a bad day when summoned by the Smith family, who need help correcting a golf game, being popular at school and some marriage advice.
-What makes these characters even the more striking and having conceivably more depth is that despite being of a generally amiable and helpful nature, and repeatedly uttering “I am Mr. Meeseeks!
-Look at me!”, which is one hell of a catchphrase, they also explain that existence is pain for them.
+It is seemingly simple, except even Meeseeks are up for a bad day when summoned by the Smith family, who need help correcting a golf game, being popular at school, and some marriage advice.
+What makes these characters even more striking and having conceivably more depth is that despite being of a generally amiable and helpful nature and repeatedly uttering “I am Mr. Meeseeks!
+Look at me!” which is one hell of a catchphrase, they also explain that existence is pain for them.
 They don’t exist to find meaning in life, but instead serve a singular purpose and cease existing altogether upon its completion.
-This seemingly eccentric mix of comedy, philosophy, existentiality and unconventional amusement is what makes the Meeseeks, and Rick and Morty so special for me as a viewer.
+This seemingly eccentric mix of comedy, philosophy, existentialism, and unconventional amusement is what makes the Meeseeks and Rick and Morty so special for me as a viewer.

 Read More: Best Rick and Morty Episodes